andreobi/Modbus-RTU-Sniffer/README.md

   - in access point mode: SSID and PASSWORD and ...
   - Modbus data

-If Pin 22 is low after an reset or no SSID is configured the ESP runs into the access point mode.
+If Pin 22 is low after reset or no SSID is configured the ESP runs into the access point mode.

 The function codes 3,4 and 6 are tested with real hardware.
 All other FCs are implemented with a limted testing.